Historic New England, Study Center

 Compensation: $50,000 annual salary plus generous benefit package

-Description: Historic New England, the oldest and largest regional heritage organization in the nation, is seeking applicants for a full-time scholar in residence to conduct academic research in support of our goal to be the premier organization where new areas of research, stories, interpretation, and programming are discovered and shared with today’s audiences.
+Historic New England, the oldest and largest regional heritage organization in the nation, is seeking applicants for a full-time Scholar-in-Residence to conduct academic research in support of our goal to be the premier organization where new areas of research, stories, interpretation, and programming are discovered and shared with today’s audiences.

 This Scholar-In-Residence is a one year term-limited, research-based position available to scholars in the humanities or social sciences.
 Under the supervision of the Study Center Manager, the scholar will work independently to research a proposed topic related to the Eustis Estate or Gilded Age architecture, landscape, decorative arts, or social history, with the goal of completing an academic work.
-Projects must be rooted in New England history, can be at any stage of development, and are expected to be of value to both scholars and general audiences and contribute to a larger scholarly conversation.
+Projects may be at any stage of development and are expected to be of value to both scholars and general audiences and contribute to a larger scholarly conversation.